AFreeChameleon/multask/README.md

     delete  Deletes process. [value] must be a task id e.g 0

-    health  Checks state of mult, run this when mult is not working.
+    health  Checks state of mult, run this when multask is not working.
         -f          Tries to fix any errors `mlt health` throws.

     help    Shows available options.